 To hang onto your loyal customers and reach new prospects, always think mobile-first, especially since mobile-friendly content also enhances your search rankings.

-Use helpful analytical tools like Mobile-Friendly Test to detect and fix usability issues on your website’s mobile version.
+Use helpful analytical tools like Mobile-Friendly Test to detect and fix usability issues on the mobile version of your website.

 If your website enables customers to pay online and requires them to provide personal data, it is important to establish trust by collaborating with a reputable security service and using reliable encryption algorithms to protect sensitive data.
-Be sure to prominently display security labels and certificates on your homepage.
+Prominently display security labels and certificates on your homepage.

-Use your blog to provide information about the high-quality products or services your brand offers, highlight their benefits, answer commonly asked questions, foresee challenges customers may face and provide simple solutions.
+Blogging is still a helpful marketing tool.
+Blogging is one of the top marketing channels you can turn to.
+Use your blog to provide information about the high-quality products or services your brand offers, highlight their benefits, answer commonly asked questions, foresee challenges customers may face, and provide simple solutions.
 Use brilliant customer-oriented content to show your prospects that you are always there to offer support and address their concerns.

 Your blog provides a perfect forum for building strong and lasting relationships with your customers.
 Use it to create a community of like-minded followers and educate them about your brand.
 Share your knowledge as an expert on your products, and avoid coming off as a merchant only interested in making money.